revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 ## API Overview

-For a Storm Topology, the user can now specify the amount of resources a topology component (i.e. Spout or Bolt) is required to run a single instance of the component.
+For a Storm Topology, the user can now specify the amount of resources a topology component (i.e. Spout or Bolt) is required to run a single instance (or executor) of the component.
 The user can specify the resource requirement for a topology component by using the following API calls.

 ### Setting Memory Requirement